 Cons: Higher cost, less flexibility, potential vendor lock-in

 For small healthcare practices, managed compliance often makes sense.
-For larger organizations with technical teams, DIY approaches can provide better value and control.
+For larger organisations with technical teams, DIY approaches can deliver better value and control.

 Red Flags: Spotting Compliance Theater

-After analyzing thousands of hosting providers, I've identified common red flags that indicate marketing over substance:
+After analysing thousands of hosting providers, I see the same red flags that signal marketing over substance:

 - "100% HIPAA Compliant": No hosting provider can guarantee your compliance

-- No BAA available: If they won't sign a BAA, they're not suitable for HIPAA workloads
+- No BAA available: If they will not sign a BAA, they are not suitable for HIPAA workloads

-- Vague technical specifications: Real compliance providers give detailed technical documentation
+- Vague technical specifications: Real compliance providers share detailed technical documentation

 - No security certifications: SOC 2 Type II should be table stakes